 Luba and Hermina decided accompany the rest of the children to Sweden.
 Ada Bimko stayed in Bergen-Belsen that become a huge Jewish DP-camp.

-Gross sisters from Bratislava born 1933 and 1935 |
+| Gross sisters from Bratislava, born in 1933 and 1935 |

 Luba Tryszynska and Hermina Kranzová followed each other from Auschwitz to Bergen-Belsen and thereafter to Sweden.

-Dr Robert Collis with another Dublin paediatrician, Patrick McClancy, and surgeon Nigel Kinnear they went to the "Horror Camp" at Belsen.
+Dr. Robert Collis, with another Dublin paediatrician, Patrick McClancy, and surgeon Nigel Kinnear they went to the "Horror Camp" at Belsen.
 The stench of death was apparent 20 miles off, a memory that stayed with Han Hogerzeil (later Han Collis) all her life.
-When Han Hogerzeil, Dutch student, arrived with Bob Collis's British Red Cross and St John Ambulance Brigade field hospital, malnutrition was killing about 4,000 people a day.
+When Han Hogerzeil, a Dutch student, arrived with Bob Collis's British Red Cross and St John Ambulance Brigade field hospital, malnutrition was killing about 4,000 people a day.
 Soon after the British liberated the Bergen-Belsen camp in April 1945, a Dutch nurse, Annie Bonsel, came there with Robert Collis and Han Hogerzeil as part of the Red Cross team.

 |